paglobal/paglobal.github.io/README.md

 - Reload when [dev.js](dev.js) changes (maybe).
 - Address responsiveness to the smallest of screen sizes (have a look at how [astro-cactus-theme](https://astro-theme-cactus.netlify.app/) handles this).
 - Add support for JS/TS in markdown for powering dynamic and interactive experiences.
+- Fix issue with scroll restoration on navigate.

 ## Make it your own